hanlee-311/daily-planner/README.md

 And don't worry- the scheduler will always present the date at the top of the page, so you will never have to second guess!

+For your convience, when the day changes, your planner will clear and be ready for the following day.
+Try it out, and keep organized!

 ## Functions of Work Day Scheduler
 - Date is displayed on the top of the page
 - Time slots in green are future hours.
 Time slots in red is the current hour.
 Time slots in grey are past hours.
 - Date and hour color will update real-time to reflect hour changes
 - User can write in their activities in the time slots and save
 - Saved activities will reload when the user returns to the page
+- Planner will clear itself when the day changes